Find the fake ball in 3 weighs—9 balls 1 different weight puzzle

 Each pan has one L marked ball that can only be the lighter one if found fake, and one R marked ball that can only be the heavier one if found fake.

 Results of 2nd weighing for the 1st result of 1st weighing: left pan went up and all 6 balls were suspect

 - Left pan again goes up—Conclusion: Either left pan L ball is the lighter fake, Or, the right pan R ball is the heavier fake,

-- Left pan comes down this time—Conclusion: Either right pan L ball is the lighter fake, Or, the left pan R ball is the heavier fake, and
+- Left pan descends this time—Conclusion: Either right pan L ball is the lighter fake Or, the left pan R ball is the heavier fake, and

 Conclusions point out to the same result in all three cases—one of two L-R pair of balls is the fake.